Agamenon-sama/Mastoid/README.md

     - implement playlists
     - re-arrange the layout
     - get better icons
-- file browser
-    - fix the title when the back button is pressed
 - settings menu
     - I should start by thinking how to integrate it in the ui
 - background image